-Many times, we’ve been provided images from clients that are low resolution.
+Many times, we’ve been provided images from clients that are low in resolution.
 So what does this mean?
-And why does it matter?
+And what is the importance of resolution anyways?

-To put it in layman’s terms, image resolution is the quality of an image.
-Higher resolution = higher quality, lower resolution = lower quality.
-Pretty simple idea.
+To put it in layman’s terms, image resolution is the quality of an image visually.
+Higher resolution = higher quality; lower resolution = lower quality.

-Essentially, if you open the image at its fullest size, you’ll more than likely be able to tell.
-If the image at its full size is very small, and even blurry — then it’s definitely low resolution.
-If the image opens in its full size and it appears large on your screen, as well as sharp and clear — then more than likely it’s high resolution.
+Essentially, if you open the image on your computer and view it at its fullest size (100%), you’ll be able to tell if it’s lower or higher res.
+If the image at its full size is very small, and even blurry — then it’s definitely lower resolution.
+If the image opens in its full size and it appears large on your screen, as well as sharp and clear — then more than likely it’s higher resolution.

-Additionally, if you have Photoshop, you can open the image and go to Image > Image size in the top menu toolbar.
-The dialog box will tell you the image size and resolution as well.
+More precisely, if you have Adobe Photoshop, you can open the image and go to Image > Image size in the top menu toolbar.
+The dialog box will tell you the image size and resolution exactly.

-Knowing what kind of project you need the image for plays a HUGE part in image resolution.
-The amount of resolution needed when an image is printed on paper versus viewed on a screen is vastly different.
+Knowing what kind of project you need the image for plays a HUGE part in the importance of resolution.
+The quality of resolution needed when an image is printed on paper versus viewed on a screen is vastly different.

 Image resolution for printing

 When it comes to using images for print purposes, for the best quality possible you’ll want your image to be 300 dpi (dots per inch) at minimum.
-This allows for your image to be as clear as possible when printed, and avoid any blurriness.
+This allows for your image to be as clear as possible when printed, and avoid any blurriness or pixelation.

-Keep in mind, motion blur and being out-of-focus can cause your image to appear low-res, however that’s simply a mistake on the photographer’s end.
+Keep in mind, motion blur and being out-of-focus can cause your image to appear low-res, however that’s simply a mistake on the photographer’s end and not due to the resolution.
 Always focus on your object and don’t move while taking photographs to avoid this.